The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Although the Petal® 1 “No Annual Fee” Visa® Credit Card and Petal® 2 “Cash Back, No Fees” Visa® Credit Card offer similar benefits, they are designed for two different types of consumers.
-The Petal 1 card is for consumers with low to fair credit who may not qualify for traditional unsecured credit cards, while the Petal 2 card is for those with fair to good credit who are looking to earn rewards while boosting their score.
+The Petal® 1 “No Annual Fee” Visa® Credit Card and Petal® 2 “Cash Back, No Fees” Visa® Credit Card offer similar benefits, though they’re designed for two different types of consumers.
+The Petal 1 card is for people with low to fair credit who may not qualify for a traditional unsecured credit card, while the Petal 2 card is for those with fair to good credit who are looking to earn rewards while boosting their score.

 |Cards||Petal 1 “No Annual Fee” Visa Credit Card||Petal 2 “Cash Back, No Fees” Visa Credit Card|